Rights Respecting School

 Our Rights Respecting School leader is Mrs Jefferies

-As a school, we are on a journey to become a recognised Rights Respecting School.
+As a school, we are honoured to become a recognised Rights Respecting School (Level 1).
 We have united together to achieve the UNICEF UK Rights Respecting Schools award.

 UNICEF is the world’s leading organisation working for children and their rights.
 In 1989, governments worldwide promised all children the same rights by adopting the UN Convention on the Rights of the Child (CRC).

 These rights are based on what a child needs to survive, grow, participate and fulfil their potential.
 The ‘Rights Respecting School’ award (RRSA) will help our pupils to grow into confident, caring and responsible young citizens both in school and within the wider community.
 By learning about their rights our pupils, your children, also learn about the importance of respecting the rights of others i.e. their responsibilities.

 There are 54 articles all together.
 However, articles 43-54 are about how adults and governments work together to make sure that children get all their rights.
 For this reason at St Paul's CofE VC Junior School we promote the first 42 rights.

 The general principles of the convention are found in Articles 2, 3, 6 and 12.

 - Non-discrimination - Best interest of the child

 - Understand the UN Convention on the Rights of the child.

 - Explore a range of values (e.g. honesty, friendship, kindness, respect)

 - Understand the process of becoming a Rights Respecting School.